2021 Tennessee floods: Meteorological synopsis

 A stalled frontal boundary west of Nashville led to training thunderstorms during the early hours of August 21, producing very heavy rainfall rates across the counties of Stewart, Houston, Dickson, Humphreys, and Hickman.
-Precipitable water values reached as high as 2.37 in at 7:00a.m.
-CDT, besting the previous record of 2.21 in for that specific date and time.
+Precipitable water values reached as high as 2.37 in at 7 a.m.
+CDT, breaking the previous record of 2.21 in for that specific date and time.
 Rain started shortly after midnight and intensified throughout the morning, quickly filling area creeks and streams.
 By daybreak, numerous homes and businesses had been flooded in Humphreys County, leading to evacuations and water rescues.
 A rain gauge operated by the Tennessee Valley Authority in McEwen recorded 17.02 in of rain, setting a provisional daily rainfall record in Tennessee.
 This broke the previous record of 13.6 in recorded in Milan in 1982.
 The previous highest daily record rainfall in Middle Tennessee was 9.45 in in Franklin in May 2010, and the two-day total for Nashville in 2010 was 13.57 in.
 Months later, in December, another rain gauge in McEwen, located at the McEwen Wastewater Treatment Plant, was officially verified as the state record, having recorded 20.73 in of rain, breaking the previous record by slightly over 7 in.

 Eastern Humphreys County, around the McEwen area, received substantially more rainfall than Waverly.
 However, the headwaters of Trace Creek originate in eastern parts of the county, with all the water draining westward through Waverly.
 Areas of Houston, central Humphreys, and northern Hickman counties still received upwards of 8 to 10 in of rain during the event.
 The historic rainfall totals in McEwen and resulting flooding event in Waverly were compounded by a 300 ft drop in elevation along Trace Creek as it flows westward into Waverly, along with a CSX Bruceton Subdivision railroad bridge adjacent to U.S. Route 70–roughly 1 mi east of town–that became blocked by debris, resulting in a temporary dam and lake forming.
 The land under the railroad eventually gave way, sending a large tsunami-like wave into Waverly, with much of the town becoming inundated within the following five to twenty minutes.